Burn2-0/north-burnistan/Talia/Meeting Commentaries/241212 Commentary.md

 # Talia's Commentary

+Meeting on the 12th...
+Minutes first noticed on the 14th.

 Mostly this can be summed up with for someone what has absolutley no voice what so ever with this up comming event there is a remarkable amount I seem to have some voice in.

 So the most voted upon theme for the event...